MissionBit/MB_Portal/README.md

 ## Acknowledgments

-* Thank you Bob Ipollito and Juliana De Heer
+* Thank you Bob Ippolito and Juliana de Heer

 # Getting Started With Mission Bit and Python-Django